ThatGuyTre/4444_Traffic/README.md

 ## Overview

 This project seeks to harness the capabilities of artificial intelligence to optimize traffic routes.
-Every commuter has experienced the frustration of being caught at a long light or rnavigating through complex intersections tha seem inefficient.
-This project intends to tackle such challenges by modelling the traffic system as a graph, enabling the applications of AI algorithms to find the most efficient path.
+Every commuter has experienced the frustration of being caught at a long light or navigating through complex intersections that seem inefficient.
+This project intends to tackle such challenges by modeling the traffic system as a graph, enabling the applications of AI algorithms to find the most efficient path.

 ### Dependencies and Running